Quick… If you could choose between earning $800 more per month or cutting $800 a month from your budget, which would you choose?

 Most people go for the extra earnings.
 But that is the wrong choice by far.

-Today I’ll explain why, and show you how I just added $1400 a month to my family budget, by making a few simple changes…
+Today I’ll explain why, and show you how I knocked $800 a month off my family expenses, by making a few simple changes…

 This blog isn’t just about making money, it’s about saving money too.
 Today I’ll show you some clever ways to slash your monthly budget without missing a beat.